aksu-github/Codewars/README.md

 Edit 07/17/2022 // I figured out how to contribute to my own repo.
 I no longer have to upload each file individually.
 Edit 07/18/2022 // My VS Code contribution for Codewars repo did not update a green box in my profile?
+Edit 07/19/2022 // Fixed non-contibution on Github.
+Command line Github email was not the same as the verified email under Github settings.